Antonin Besse: Personal life

 When he returned to France early in 1907 he met Marguerite Godefroid by chance on a train.
 They continued to correspond for a year, then married in April 1908.
 Marguerite belonged to a wealthy aristocratic family and brought much luck to Antonin.
 Their first child, Meryem Rose-Aye Fernande was born on 11 January 1909 in Brussels.
 André, their eldest son was born in June two years later in 1911.
 Marguerite invested heavily in his business and became a partner.
 The sales of coffee increased seven times in the first year of operation, and after the outbreak of World War I it reached two thousand times.

-His marriage to Margaret ended in divorce.
+His marriage to Marguerite ended in divorce.
 In 1922, Florence Hilda Crowther became his second wife and soulmate until his death.
-She gave birth to two sons: Peter and Antonin, and three daughters, Ariane, Joy and Monna.
-The younger son (Antonin) took over the business (after 1951), and was a patron and honorary vice-president of the United World Colleges.
+She gave birth to two sons, Peter and Antonin, and three daughters, Ariane, Joy and Monna.
+The younger son (Antonin) took over the business after his father's death in 1951, and later became a patron and honorary vice-president of the United World Colleges.